-- DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE. - DO NOT CONNECT TO OR USE IN CONJUNCTION WITH ANY AIR DISTRIBUTION DUCTWORK UNLESS SPECIFICALLY APPROVED FOR SUCH INSTALLATIONS. - IN CANADA: This appliance must be connected to a factory-built chimney conforming to CAN/ULC-S629, Standard for 650°C Factory-Built Chimneys. - UL 103 HT Chimney must be used from the first ceiling or floor penetration to the chimney cap. - Use 6" diameter type UL 103 HT chimney from one manufacturer (do not mix brands) or code approved masonry chimney with a flue liner. - Chimney must be fastened to each adjoining section. - Follow the chimney manufacturer's clearances and requirements. - Use the chimney manufacturer's fire stops, attic guards, roof supports, and flashings when passing through a ceiling. - No more than 180° of elbows (two 90° elbows, or two 45° and one 90° elbow, etc.) may be used for the entire system (connector and chimney).
+- DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE. - UL 103 HT Chimney must be used from the first ceiling or floor penetration to the chimney cap. - Use 6" diameter type UL 103 HT chimney from one manufacturer (do not mix brands) or code approved masonry chimney with a flue liner. - Chimney must be fastened to each adjoining section. - Follow the chimney manufacturer's clearances and requirements. - Use the chimney manufacturer's fire stops, attic guards, roof supports, and flashings when passing through a ceiling - No more than 180° of elbows (two 90° elbows, or two 45° & one 90° elbow, etc.) may be used for the entire system (connector and chimney).